EUSOBI - European Society of Breast Imaging

 September 26-27, 2014 | Amsterdam, Netherlands

-The registration to the upcoming EUSOBI Annual Scientific Meeting 2014 is online now!
-Register before June 30, in order to benefit from reduced early fees.
+The registration for the upcoming EUSOBI Annual Scientific Meeting 2014 is online now!
+Register before September 23, in order to benefit from reduced fees.

 |REGISTER NOW FOR EUSOBI 2014|

 For further information on the congress or in order to get the congress programme, please click here.